nodejs/abi-stable-node/napi_abstract.md

 of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).

 These APIs allow you to do one of the following:
-1. Coerce JavaScript objects to fundamental JavaScript types
+1. Coerce JavaScript values to specific JavaScript types (such as Number or String)
-2. Check the type of a JavaScript object
+2. Check the type of a JavaScript value
 3. Check for equality between two JavaScript Objects

 ## Functions